 If you have the means to do so, we recommend grinding your own coffee just prior to brewing for that premium coffee experience.

 Our single-serve Pre-Loaded Drip Filters are generally good for up to 12 months from when we pack them.
-(With that said, we do have some customers still holding on to drip filters from 2 years ago - they'll still be tasty but we can guarantee that a fresher coffee will be better!).
+(With that said, we do have some customers still holding on to drip filters from 3 years ago - they'll still be tasty but a fresher coffee will be better!).

 4. Experiment to find the best coffee for you

 It's important to remember that not everybody will like a particular coffee and we all have different tastes.